Series / Minder

 - Dirty Coward: Arthur will do everything he can to avoid getting hurt or caught by the police, up to and including leaving Terry in the lurch.

-- "Do It Yourself" Theme Tune: 'I could be so good for you' as sung by Dennis Waterman reaching No. 3 in the UK charts and later used in an episode Phoenix Nights and in an episode of Roger Roger
+- "Do It Yourself" Theme Tune: 'I could be so good for you' as sung by Dennis Waterman reaching No. 3 in the UK charts and later used in an episode of Phoenix Nights and in an episode of Roger, Roger.

 - Dumb Muscle: What Terry is frequently mistaken for, and more often than not the kind of people he ends up having to deal with.

-- Good Old Fisticuffs: Terry, an ex-boxer is particularly proficient at beating the snot out of people with his bare hands.
+- Good Old Fisticuffs: Terry, an ex-boxer, is particularly proficient at beating the snot out of people with his bare hands.
+Arthur was as surprised as anyone when the apparently unpromising Ray turned out to be equally skilled in that department.

 - My Local: The Winchester most prominantly but several other pubs feature.